-- We can now use a priority queue to sort the array A. - We can successfully use the ADT priority queue whose interface was given earlier without having to know any details of its implementation.
+- We can now use a priority queue to sort the elements of array A in increasing order. - We can successfully use the ADT priority queue whose interface was given earlier without having to know any details of its implementation.

 Sorting Using a Priority Queue (cont'd)